sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Introduces new form templates.
 * Enhances user interaction by displaying a cursor pointer for radio buttons and checkboxes.
 * Disables the link functionality when a form is embedded within an anchor.

-= 5.2.17 =

-* Implements the predefined class names col-xs-0, col-sm-0, col-md-0, and col-lg-0 to allow hiding fields on mobiles, tables, desktops, and large screens, respectively.
-* Includes a close button in QRCode controls to close the scan dialog.
-* Escape style tags and attributes in form fields to prevent them from affecting the forms builder's functionality.
-* Enhances user experience by automatically scrolling the properties sidebar to the top when selecting a field for editing.